Arseow/terimageviewer/README.md

 This is a terminal image viewer.
-It uses a unicode character to view an image.
+It uses unicode characters to view an image.